-Virginia Tuition Assistance Grant: The Virginia Tuition Assistance Grant (VTAG) is available to U.S. citizens and permanent residents of the U.S. who are full-time, degreeseeking students who have been domiciled in Virginia for at least one year prior to matriculation and who will be attending a private university within the state.
-Students who are in Virginia solely to attend college are not eligible for VTAG.
-Eligibility is determined using regulations established by the State Council of Higher Education for Virginia (SCHEV).
-VTAG is available to students whether or not they qualify for need-based aid.
-If VTAG has been included in the financial aid offer, it is because the student appears to be a resident of Virginia.
+Virginia Tuition Assistance Grant The Virginia Tuition Assistance Grant (VTAG) is available to U.S. citizens and permanent residents of the U.S. who are full-time, degree-seeking students who have been domiciled in Virginia for at least one year prior to matriculation and who will be attending a private university within the state.
+Students who are in Virginia solely to attend college cannot demonstrate domiciliary intent and are not eligible for VTAG.
+Eligibility for VTAG is determined using regulations established by the State Council of Higher Education for Virginia (SCHEV).
+VTAG is available to students whether or not they qualify for needbased aid.
+If VTAG has been included in the financial aid award, it is because the student appears to be a resident of Virginia.
 To receive this award, students must submit a VTAG application and meet SCHEV eligibility requirements.
-Students who are not legally domiciled in Virginia but have VTAG in their offer should contact the Office of Financial Aid.
+Students who are not legally domiciled in Virginia but have VTAG in their award should contact the Office of Financial Aid.